About Tibetan Medicine

 Traditional Tibetan Medicine (TTM) has absorbed two great Asian systems of medicine, namely those of India and China, as well as elements of Mongolian, Persian and other medical systems.
 It is a vast and highly evolved medical science which can no more be summed up in a few web pages than can modern Western medicine.
 Its depth, vastness, subtlety and maturity as a medical system strike nearly all who come to study it.
 In Tibet, these theoretical medical studies took at least five years (with a very intense curriculum), followed by years of internship or apprenticeship for practical experience.

-If you would like to find out more feel free to have a look on the Tara Rokpa site about Tibetan Medicine
+If you would like to find out more feel free to have a look on Dr. Soktsang's site about Tibetan Medicine by clicking here.

 We are very privileged to have Dr. Soktsang regularly running consultations in our treatment rooms.
 This is what a consultation with a Tibetan doctor typically involves:

 Imbalances are predominantly detected by examining the patient's pulse.
 This is not a simple counting of heartbeats.
 The Tibetan doctor uses it to 'listen in' to to the workings of the entire body including all the major organs.
 Depending on this assessment, the doctor may make further examinations.

 Treatment focuses on four areas: diet, behaviour, herbal medication and external treatments such as acupuncture.

 The doctor may suggest changes in lifestyle and diet which may bring relief and improve health.

 Herbal medication may be prescribed.
 This is usually in the form of powders or pills.